 Ordinance Enforcement / Animal Control

-ATTENTION ALL RESIDENTS - WE HAVE OFFICIALLY COMPLETED OUR MOVE!
+ATTENTION ALL RESIDENTS - AND BUSINESSES!!!

 What is The Purpose of Having Ordinances in The City of Dearborn Heights?